elastic/kibana/CONTRIBUTING.md

 #### Running tests locally with your existing (and already running) ElasticSearch, Kibana, and Selenium Server:

-Set your es and kibana ports in `test/intern.js` to 9220 and 5620, respecitively.
+Set your es and kibana ports in `test/intern.js` to 9220 and 5620, respectively.
 You can configure your Selenium server to run the tests on Chrome,IE, or other browsers here.

 Once you've got the services running, execute the following: